mdefenders/mastodon-herder-public/README.md

 # Mastodon Herder
-_This repo is a demo clone of the actual docker image source repo, because I prefer to use self-hosted runners, disabled for public repos for security._
+_This repo is a demo clone of the docker image source repo because I prefer to use self-hosted runners, disabled for public repos for security._

 Maintenance  image for Mastodon dockerized deployment.
-Runs in infinity loop to emulate CronJob dirty way.
+It runs in an infinity loop to emulate CronJob's dirty way.

 ## Image-related Configuration
 ### Build args